Areas of activity: Corporate / M&A Private Clients Tax

-Benjamin Malek is a trainee lawyer in the tax department of Walder Wyss.
-His areas of practice include most aspects of domestic and international tax law.
+Benjamin Malek is an associate in the tax department of Walder Wyss.
+His field of practice includes domestic and cross border tax matters, including complex cases involving tax treaties.

 The principle of capital contributions and concealed contributions: Reflections following the Federal Supreme Court decision 9C_678/2021 of 17 March 2023